o-jasper/o-jasper-luakit-stuff/listview/readme.md

   However a malicious link can mess with the SQL database.
 Perhaps alternatively just have the hash of a search stored somewhere, connected to the search.
   Or perhaps possible to only allow it manually.

-  Add a command to search in the history.

 * (Optional)continuous scrolling, and other things to make looking at results nicer. (keywords in the search should override? indicate that it is overridden?)
-  Possibly instead of "Next 20", "20 more".

 * Selecting multiple in one click with shift.